Rconybea/nix-from-scratch/README.md

 ### Package Versions

-To see package versions (available with success unpack for each component):
+To see package versions (available after successful unpack for each component):

 ```
 cd $srcdir